 Olaparib is approved to treat:

 - Ovarian cancer that is advanced.
-It is used in patients whose cancer has certain mutations in the BRCA1 or BRCA2 genes and who have already been treated with at least three other types of chemotherapy.
+It is used in patients with certain mutations in the BRCA1 or BRCA2 genes who have already been treated with at least three other types of chemotherapy.

 - Ovarian epithelial, fallopian tube, or primary peritoneal cancer.
 It is used as maintenance therapy in patients with recurrent disease who are having a complete or partial response to platinum chemotherapy.